Virtual-Knitting-Crochet/codeofconduct/README.md

 - chronically ill
 - racialised or minoritised
 - trans, nonbinary, and gender non-conforming
-- working class, welfare class, or impoverished
+- working class, welfare class, and impoverished

 We can't list every kind of oppressed person here, but you get the idea.
 If you feel another group should be explicitly on this list, let us know.